Rules are the core logic layer in Scrip. Each rule is a condition/action pair: if the condition matches, the actions execute.

 Validate a condition

-Check CEL syntax before creating a rule:
+Check a condition, and optionally draft actions, before creating a rule:

 POST /v1/rules/validate